“A small list that wants exactly what you’re offering is better than a bigger list that isn’t committed”

 You can see where they’re from, what their behaviours are, conversions and you can even see real-time viewers too!

-It gives you insights, returning user info and can tell you what devices your audience are using to view your content…
+It gives you insights, returns user info and can tell you what devices your audience is using to view your content…